swiety85/gulp-boilerplate/README.md

 list of task dependency.
 Structure of configuration is different for different task.

 Available task factories:
- - `bump` - Bump the version of your project.
+ - `bump` - bump the version of your project.
 Update bower.json and package.json.
  Task configuration:
   - `src` - paths to bower.json and package.json file
  Command options: